PREVIOUS: Mind-Reading (Part 1a)

 Once we clearly see an un-recovered person’s toxic pattern – from having many painful encounters with them – it’s time to stop giving them the ‘benefit of the doubt’!

 EXP of NOT mind-reading:

-Regarding the latter group – IF I had been prone to mind-reading, I would have assumed the ‘disinterested’ people indicated the ‘truth’ – that I was a boring speaker, gave complicated or worthless info & generally wasted their time – the LIE that the bad voice whispers!
+Regarding the latter group – IF I had been prone to mind-reading, I would have assumed the ‘disinterested’ people indicated the ‘truth’ – that I was a boring speaker, gave complicated or worthless info & generally wasted their time – the LIEs that the bad voice whispers!

-➼ However, I KNOW I’m a good teacher, that my material is important & useful, & have been told by many students that the course greatly improved their lives.
+➼ However, I know I’m a good teacher, that my material is important & useful, & have been told by many students that the course greatly improved their lives.